IKNL/vtg.tpl/README.md

 The `R` package derived from this template uses a `Makefile` to build (see also https://www.r-bloggers.com/rstudio-and-makefiles-mind-your-options/).
 On Windows this might mean you have to install [RTools](https://cran.r-project.org/bin/windows/Rtools/), which includes `make` (through Cygwin).
 Alternatively, have a look at Windows Subsystem for Linux (WSL).

+## How to test the algorithms locally ?
+1. You can use the `hello.mock.R` as and example where you can use your `RPC_` function calling your algorithm.
+2. Then build the project from the RStudio menu Build -> Configure Build tools
+ * set the Makefile directory to src
+ * set Additional arguments to `install install-deps`
+3. After this go to Session from RStudion and restart R
+4. Load an example local file that your algorithms expects and try to execute the `RPC_` function by calling for example vtg.<yourPackageName>::RPC_<function>(dataframe)